Landstanda/planner_manager/README.md

 It may respond:

-"Why don’t you just do it now?"
+"Why don't you just do it now?"

 If you give a reason (e.g., "I'm on a call"), it'll:

 * Predict when you'll be free
 * Schedule a reminder (e.g., in 15 minutes)
-* Confirm with something like: *"I’ll remind you in 15\.
+* Confirm with something like: *"I'll remind you in 15\.
 Good luck surviving Amazon search."*

 \---